jsohlendorff/continuous_time_LTMLE/note.typ

     &P(event(k) in [t, t + dif t), status(k) = x, treat(k) = m, covariate(k) = l | history(k-1), event(k) >= t) \
         &= P(eventcensored(k) in [t, t + dif t), statuscensored(k) = x, treatcensored(k) = m, covariatecensored(k) = l | historycensored(k-1), eventcensored(k) >= t), qquad x!= c.
 $
-// FLemming and Harrington; generalization of Theorem 1.3.2.
+// Flemming and Harrington; generalization of Theorem 1.3.2.
-// to proven when I feel like it. for uncensored histories, i.e., when $statuscensored(k-1) != c$ This is essentially the weakest condition such that the observed data martingales actually identify the unobserved hazards and probabilities.
+// to be proven when I feel like it. for uncensored histories, i.e., when $statuscensored(k-1) != c$ This is essentially the weakest condition such that the observed data martingales actually identify the unobserved hazards and probabilities.

 #theorem[
-    //Let $N^beta$ be the associated random measure for the full data process $beta$.
     Assume that the compensator $Lambda^alpha$ of $N^alpha$ with respect to the filtration $cal(F)^beta_t$ is also the compensator with respect to the filtration $cal(F)_t$.
     Then for uncensored histories, we have